ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/DEV | Encapsulate a portable AI application.md

   <img width="600" src="image\23.png">
 </p>

-> Once a new customization docker image is created successfully, you can delete the base image of `datamachines/cudnn_tensorflow_opencv:11.6.2_2.9.1_4.6.0-20220815`.
+Once a new customization docker image is created successfully, you can delete the base image  `datamachines/cudnn_tensorflow_opencv:11.6.2_2.9.1_4.6.0-20220815` for saving your storage.

 #### Create and run a docker container for the customization image validation
 * We prepared a shell script as show below, `run_detection.sh`, to run a docker container with the customization image of `advantech_edge_ai:v1`, and also to execute `app_video.py` to show up visualized recognition results.